-4.2.13.
+4.3.15.
 Definition of Reporting Institution

-It is proposed that the differentiation related to Accountable and Reporting Institutions be done away with, and that if there is an identified risk, the monitoring of certain sector be prescribed, alternatively, a threshold be applied for certain sectors.
-The current level of risk may not warrant the amount of resources being applied for certain sectors for full scope of AML/CFT/CPF obligations prescribed by the FIA.
+It is proposed that the differentiation related to Accountable and Reporting Institutions be clarified done away with, and that if there is an identified risk, the monitoring of certain sector be prescribed, alternatively, a threshold be applied for certain sectors.
+The current Act does not lend a clear distinction between an Accountable and Reporting Institution and the obligations placed on Als and RIs. level of risk may not warrant the amount of resources being applied for certain sectors for full scope of AML/CFT/CPF obligations prescribed by the FIA.
 In order to apply a risk-based approach, one may consider the introduction of a threshold for DNFBPs such as for those dealing in high value goods.
+The relevant amendments have been incorporated in this regard.